suse-edge/suse-edge.github.io/docs/product/atip/edge-site.md

 Rancher offers the possibility to use different networking options to be used by the edge site.
 Also you could install directly some CNI plugins to be used by the edge site like Calico, Cilium, Multus, and the combination with Multus

-In our case, we will use the Multus + calico combination which is more common in the Telco industry, but you could use whatever you want.
+In our case, we will use the Multus + calico combination, but you could use whatever you want.

 1. Configure the Container Network Interface (CNI) plugin to be used by the edge site: